Manage card payments

 Void API

 The void request serves to nullify pre-existing auth transactions by revoking the initial authorization.
-Be advised that the void method can only be executed for auth transactions.
+Be advised that the void method can only be performed for auth transactions.

 To make a void